calypsonet/keyple-common-cpp-api/README.md

 The full documentation, including the **user guide**, **download information** and **contribution guide**, is available on the Keyple website [keyple.org](https://keyple.org).

-## Javadoc
+## API documentation

-The doxygen is available online: [eclipse.github.io/keyple-common-cpp-api/](https://eclipse.github.io/keyple-common-cpp-api/)
+API documentation & class diagram is available online: [eclipse.github.io/keyple-common-cpp-api](https://eclipse.github.io/keyple-common-cpp-api)

 ## About the source code